WeblateOrg/weblate/docs/admin/config.rst

     Provide a fully-qualified path to the Python class implementing the check interface.

-Adjust the list of checks to include the ones you want to have performed.
+Adjust the list of checks to include ones relevant to you.

 All built-in quality :ref:`checks` are turned on by default, from where you can change these settings.
-They are also commented out in :ref:`sample-configuration` to use default values, which is to have new checks carried out when going to a new Weblate version.
+By default they arecommented out in :ref:`sample-configuration` so that default values are used.
+New checks then carried out for each new Weblate version.

 You can turn off all checks: